Switching your energy supply

 City of Cambridge Community Electricity Aggregation

 The City of Cambridge launched the Cambridge Community Electricity program on June 18, 2017 to bring the benefits of renewable energy and electricity choice to its residents and businesses.
 The program offers residents and small businesses on Eversource's Basic Service rate 25% more solar electricity.
-Cambridge Community Electricity supports local renewable energy projects and maximizes consumer protections, all at a price at or below the average price of Basic Service power from the utility.
+Cambridge Community Electricity supports local renewable energy projects and maximizes consumer protections.
 The program is part of Cambridge's efforts to promote environmental sustainability.